cephox/codeutils/README.md

-# C-CPP-Utils
+# Code Utils
-A collection of c and c++ useful code snippets
+A collection of useful code snippets.

 ---
 ## How to contribute